Sharing and ops¶

 A playbook can cover full target process measurement life-cycle i.e. start

-the process of interest, run procpath record
+the process of interest, run procpath record against it, and automatically

 stop with the target process: